isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 -------------------------------

 Every learning framework has its own API for interacting with environments.
-For example, the `Stable Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`__ library uses the `gym.Env <https://gymnasium.farama.org/api/env/>`__ interface to interact with environments.
-However, libraries like `RL-Games <https://github.com/Denys88/rl_games>`__ or `RSL-RL <https://github.com/leggedrobotics/rsl_rl>`__ use their own API for interfacing with a learning environments.
-Since there is no one-size-fits-all solution, we do not base the :class:`IsaacEnv` class on any particular learning framework's environment definition.
+For example, the `Stable-Baselines3`_ library uses the `gym.Env <https://gymnasium.farama.org/api/env/>`_ interface to interact with environments.
+However, libraries like `RL-Games`_ or `RSL-RL`_ use their own API for interfacing with a learning environments.
+Since there is no one-size-fits-all solution, we do not base the :class:`RLTaskEnv` class on any particular learning framework's environment definition.
 Instead, we implement wrappers to make it compatible with the learning framework's environment definition.

-As an example of how to use the :class:`IsaacEnv` with Stable-Baselines3:
+As an example of how to use the RL task environment with Stable-Baselines3:

 .. code:: python

     from omni.isaac.orbit_tasks.utils.wrappers.sb3 import Sb3VecEnvWrapper

     # create isaac-env instance
-    env = gym.make(task_name, cfg=env_cfg, render=headless)
+    env = gym.make(task_name, cfg=env_cfg)
     # wrap around environment for stable baselines
     env = Sb3VecEnvWrapper(env)